Pferdchen/designpatterns/JavaDesPatDepth/README.md

   * Composite

 # Notice
-This project contains many subprojects.
-They are not only Web (Servlet) projects, but alse some Swing/AWT projects.
+This project contains many runable programms.
+They are not only Web (Servlet) programms, but also some Swing/AWT programms.